bluboii/Machine-learning-projects/README.md

 		•Evaluated performace using the confusion matrix and the classification report

-6. Support Vector Machines project
+6. Support Vector Machines (SVM) project

 Problem : worked on the iris flower dataset (imported from seaborn collection) tried to predict the species of flower with given features